kyleryvn/Marginal-Tax-Calculator/README.md

 ## 2021 State Tax Brackets
 Each state carries its own tax laws.
 However, state taxes are calculated following the same formula as federal taxes.
-Provided below are links to the difference tax brackets of all the states that collect income taxes.
+Provided below are links to the different tax brackets of all the states that collect income taxes.
 Currently, Alaska, Florida, Nevada, New Hampshire**, South Dakota, Tennessee, Texas, Washington***, and Wyoming do not collect income tax.